rajnages/Jenkins-Master/main.md

 The most basic job type in Jenkins.
 It allows you to set up simple, predefined steps like compiling code or running tests.

 -----------------------------------------------------------------------------------

+# Blue Ocean Plugin
+The Blue Ocean plugin in Jenkins is a modern, user-friendly interface designed to simplify and improve the experience of creating, managing, and visualizing Jenkins pipelines

+# Why Use Blue Ocean?
+Simplifies complex pipelines with visual workflows.
+Improves team productivity by making pipeline status and logs easier to understand.
+Modernizes Jenkins with a sleek interface, especially helpful for large teams or new users.